 - adolescent mental and sexual health.

-We focus on improving multidisciplinary clinical care at health facilities, from referral hospitals to primary care centres, with volunteer health professionals.
+We focus on improving multidisciplinary clinical care at health facilities, from referral hospitals to primary care centres, using international expertise

 We combine course-based training with continuous in-situ mentoring to support doctors, nurses, midwives and other healthworker cadres to improve their practical daily skills in clinical care.